Miyamoto-Musashi-0315/DINO_Pedastrian_Finetune/README.md

 ## Additional Information

-For more detailed information on how the code works, please refer to the IPYNB file in the repository.
+For more detailed information on how the code works, please refer to the IPYNB file in the repository and for detailed report on experiment go through the - `report.pdf`